Why do this problem?

 How can you narrow down the possibilities?

-The Level 3 game provides an interesting challenge: the searching area is restricted to the pink region, although the robber may be anywhere on the grid.
-Users are allowed one 'final answer' guess outside the pink region to locate the robber.
+The Level 3 game provides an interesting challenge: the searching area is restricted to the pink region, although the treasure may be anywhere on the grid.
+Users are allowed one 'final answer' guess outside the pink region to locate the treasure.

-The Level 4 game provides a challenging context in which to think about 3-dimensional coordinates.
+The Level 4 game provides a challenging context in which to think about 3-dimensional coordinates and it can be explored in 3D Treasure Hunt

-Again, the challenge is to develop a strategy to find the robber with the minimum number of guesses (at Levels 3 and 4, with the appropriate strategy, it is always possible to find the robber in less than 5 guesses).
+Again, the challenge is to develop a strategy to find the treasure with the minimum number of guesses (at Levels 3 and 4, with the appropriate strategy, it is always possible to find the treasure in fewer than five guesses).

 Encourage students to draw the grid on squared paper, and colour code points that are possible; looking at the result of each new piece of information.